Skip to main content

 The length of time necessary for acclimation varies by type of vinyl flooring and by installation method.
 Generally leave the uninstalled planks for 24 to 48 hours, at around 60 – 80 degrees F. Please check individual products warranty installation and care guide for your product of choice.

-Once your planks and tiles have been properly acclimated, they're ready to install!
+Once your vinyl planks or tiles have been properly acclimated, they're ready to install!

 Plan for Success